LennartHennigs/RG35XX-H-Notes/README.md

 | `R2` | Inventory |
 | `R2` | Toggle Map |

-- You cannot edit the key definitions in the `Advanced System Options`.
+- You cannot edit the `Advanced System Options` key definitions.
 - You can edit the key definitions in the Game: `Settings > Padmappig`.
-In there `A` and `B`, and `X` and `Y` are reversed.
+There, `A` and `B`, and `X` and `Y` are reversed.
 - There is also a Playstation version of Diablo.
-Controls are nicer but graphics are more "blocky" it runs a bit less smooth.
+The controls are nicer, but graphics are more "blocky."
+It runs a bit less smoothly.

 #### Links